-SOMETHING MORE IS GOING ON HERE In the high summer of 1978, Robin Morrison and I spent two days in and around the small Central Chage town of Crommell.
-We were covering a story for Thursd magazine on the controversal hydrodescrice date to be built on the Clutch a New 1974.
-The Chyde Dam would flood a sizeable part of the town, surrounding corburds, and the scenic Commell Garge, as star in the emerging toursin industry.
-We were be affected by the town's plight and the extraordinary landscaped.
-The photograph Three years later, Robin returned to capture the places and people that wou be forever changed by the dam.
-The result was his 1979 Cluthu calendar.
-This had whetted his appetite for more of the South Island, and that same ye applied for a grant from the QE III Arts Council (now Creative New Zealand).
+SOMETHING MORE IS GOING ON HERE In the high summer of 1978, Robin Morrison and I spent two days in and around the small Central Olgap toom of Commell We were covering a story for Thrassidy magazine on the controversial hydrodectric date to be built on the Clutal River.
+The Clyde Dam would flood a steeple begreat of the toom summonding orchards, and the scene Commell Gorge, a star in the emerging tourism industry.
+We were both affected by the sown Split and the extraordinary landscapes.
+The photographs of affected by the sown Split and the extraordinary landscape.
+Three years later, Robin returned to capture the places and people that wou be forever changed by the dam.
+The result was his 1979 Cluthar calendar.
+This had whetted his appetite for more of the South Island, and that same ye applied for a grant from the QEII NATS Council (now Creative New Zealand).
 The timing was good.
-Hookography was the hot medium it was breaking out of the box that separated it from the art world, and word was that all the bright young things studying at at university were looking photography over paint and the other traditional arts.
-Photographer Laurence Abenfurt temenhors established art gallery owners quality telling him that if they were braver they would now in horizonable malaries already.
-The Arts Connection states in wall do not horizonable malaries already.
-The Arts Connection states in wall of now in horizonable malaries in the state.
-The Arts Connection states in the wall of now in horizonable malaries in the state.
-The Arts Connection states in the states of the states of the states of the states of the wall of now in the states. to support local photographers, according to its then chair.
-Harnsh Koth, And so it was that on amorning in the waiter of 1979, Robin, having Draid their two young sons, eight-year-old, sake and steynar-old Kinf, down and Audskind hading south in the young south, eithey with March Capella his boys were securing south in the young march good.
-The see had four-point seat both installed by their parents on the nord rack under black plastic were, as for later described.
-All our workford.
-All our workford.
-All our workford.
-All our workford and was past publishers advance from Alliser Taylor Publishers, which would produce the book.
-It was the beginning of six morther on the road.
+Photography was the hot medium: It was breaking out of the box that separated it from the art world, and word was that all the bright young things studying at at university were hoosing photography ower paint and the other traditional arts.
+Photographer Laurence Abenfurt remembers established art gallery centers quartly telling him that if they were between they was all the properties of the properties.
+The properties of the properties of the properties of the properties of the properties.
+The properties of the properties of the properties of the properties of the properties.
+The properties of th would great prototypicate; glainten release.
+It may a Count's was serially to support local photographera, sociologi to 6 them chart, "Ansair Kelch."
+And so it was that on a morning in the winter of 1979, Robin, his wife, Dinah their two young ones, objety-served class and sair-served risk, for dove out.
+Auckland, heading south.
+In the yellow Maxida Capella, the boys were south in Guru-point sout both installed by their parents; on the ord rack under black plastic were, as keri later described it.
+If our worldly goods!
+The section of the country of the order of the country of the coun